Agenda

 Panel | Comparing Industry Approaches to the Ethical Development of Generative AI Models and Products

-Dr Renee Shelby : Researcher in the social impacts of technology at Google
+Dr Renee Shelby : Researcher in the social impacts of technology in the Responsible AI organization at Google Research

 12:25 - 1:45